QuadSpinner/Gaea-Docs/source/Guide/index.md

 nav: false
 ---

-# Welcome to the Gaea User Guide
+Welcome to the Gaea User Guide.
 The documentation is organized to help you get started with Gaea quickly and easily regardless of your skill level.

-# Getting Started
+## Getting Started

 @installing contains instructions on installing Gaea.